kcerbas-kce/kcerbas-kce.github.io/index.md

 **Open Access (AAM):** [https://doi.org/10.5281/zenodo.18508764](https://doi.org/10.5281/zenodo.18508764)

 ### Abstract (official)
-Conventional cooling curve analysis (CCA) enables the determination of latent heat and solid fraction during solidification; however, existing Newtonian and Fourier-based approaches restrict the solid fraction to a function of time only.
-This limitation prevents spatial analysis of solidification phenomena, such as the effects of gravity, mold heterogeneity, and position-dependent heat transfer.
-This study introduces Semi-Newtonian Fourier Thermal Analysis (SNFTA), a hybrid framework that combines Newtonian and Fourier heat equations to compute the solid fraction as a function of both position and time using cooling curve data.
-The method exploits axial heat conduction modeled by Fourier’s law while retaining Newtonian heat transfer in the radial direction, making it compatible with narrow cylindrical molds instrumented with multiple thermocouples.
-The accuracy of SNFTA is validated using pure tin.
-Thermal diffusivity and latent heat values obtained from the model show only minor deviations from accepted reference values, demonstrating the reliability of the position-dependent solid fraction functions derived by the method.
-These results establish SNFTA as a unique extension of cooling curve analysis, enabling spatially resolved solidification analysis using a low-cost experimental setup.
+In this study, a method of cooling curve analysis (CCA) was developed to obtain the solid fraction of the liquid metal as a function of both position and time.
+Obtaining the solid fraction depending on the location is valuable to see the spatial improvement of solidification and examine the factors affecting it (gravity, heterogeneity, the effect of the mold, etc.).
+In previous studies using CCA, which is a low-cost method, the solid fraction has been found only depending on time, even if Fourier thermal analysis (FTA) was used.
+Thus, this method, called semi-Newtonian FTA (SNFTA), is unique in that it uses CCA to calculate the solid fraction as a function of both position and time.
+After developing the SNFTA method combining Newton and Fourier heat equations, its accuracy was tested in two ways.
+The method was applied to pure tin and the thermal diffusivity and latent heat values of the tin were then estimated.
+It was observed that the predicted diffusivity and latent heat values deviated little from their original values.
+Therefore, it can be said that the local solid fraction functions obtained by this method were reliable.

 ### Keywords
 Cooling curve analysis; Solid fraction; Position-dependent solidification; Newtonian thermal analysis; Fourier thermal analysis; Semi-Newtonian method; Latent heat; Casting